 Naked raku gets its racy name because during the process of firing, the outer shell of slip that was applied falls off revealing the “naked” surface of the pot underneath.
-Charlie and Linda Riggs take it one step further and add color to get some beautiful results from the naked raku technique, also referred to as slip-resist raku.
-Today, Charlie and Linda share their colorful take on this fun raku technique. – Jennifer Poellot Harnetty, editor
+Charlie and Linda Riggs have been doing the naked raku technique, also referred to as slip resist raku, for years.
+Today, Charlie and Linda share their take on the naked raku technique. – Jennifer Poellot Harnetty, editor.

 We use a method of naked raku that employs a very thick slip that is applied to the surface of a pot.
 When it dries, it shrinks and crackles like mud does on the side of a road.
 The vessel is fired to 1450°F, then carefully removed from the kiln and placed into a metal can lined with newspaper.
 Then the can is sealed with a tight-fitting lid.
 This infuses the pot with smoke.
 The thick slip resists the smoke so that the pot surface remains white underneath it.
 The crackles in the slip allow the smoke to reach the surface of the pot.
 When the pot is finished and the slip is removed, you have a pot with a beautiful black crackle surface.